 Read the SEC’s comment letter to the company to learn the details of the company’s inaccurate disclosures.

-This pharmaceutical company was unfortunate to have received more than one SEC comment letter which begs the question: what tools did they have in place to attempt to prepare for such and occurrence?
+This pharmaceutical company was unfortunate to have received more than one SEC comment letter which begs the question: what tools did they have in place to attempt to prepare for such an occurrence?

 Considering the 80-day average time it takes companies to resolve comments from the SEC, and the possibility of receiving more than one due to unsatisfactory information, a system needs to be in place to have this data readily available for quick and painless responses.

-SOFTRAX Revenue Manager not only gives you the tools to address questions relating to ASC 606, revenue recognition, and contracts with customers, but also offers a level of automation that heads off the need for such questions as the required data is readily available in the application for presentations/disclosures on financial statements.
-Schedule a chat to learn more about SOFTRAX Revenue Manager capabilities and functionalities.
+SOFTRAX Revenue Manager not only gives you the tools to address questions relating to ASC 606, revenue recognition, and contracts with customers but also offers a level of automation that heads off the need for such questions as the required data is readily available in the application for presentations/disclosures on financial statements.

 “It drives our contract renewal process, which protects our revenue base and helps to manage all in-term contract adjustments and new business.
 SOFTRAX helps us maintain our controls at a system level, keep close times short and avoid a need to scale human resources as our business has grown.”
 John Mathison, VP of Operations, 3M HIS